Spot the soul-sucking plateau before it devours your ROI!

 Yes — sometimes making an additional investment is the move.
 But not everywhere.

-If your SEO is stuck in neutral, maybe it’s time to go deeper — think new content clusters, stronger backlinks, or fixing that site speed issue you’ve been ignoring.
+If your SEO is stuck in neutral, maybe it's time to go deeper with additional inputs — think new content clusters, stronger backlinks, or fixing that site speed issue you've been ignoring.
 For paid ads, try a new keyword group, a niche platform, or a higher-ticket audience.

 You're not throwing more gas on the same fire — you're starting a new one.
 Experiment with multiple channels and find one with room to grow and build a fresh S-curve from the ground up.